rukzuk/rukzuk/README.md

 * sqlite3 - Version >= 3.8
 * php-sqlite

-**WARNING: We do not recommend the usage of sqlite in produciton environments**
+**WARNING: We do not recommend the usage of sqlite in production environments**

 ## For MySQL